We broke down the pros and cons of four different kinds of non stick cookware, so you can get the right pans for your kitchen.

-Non stick cookware is one of the most convenient types of cookware to use.
-It has the ability to eliminate cooking with butter and oil, cleans up in a matter of seconds, and doesn’t need as high heat when cooking.
-However, with so many different types of non stick cookware
+is one of the most convenient types of cookware to use.
+When cooking, you don't have to use extra butter or oil, and it cleans up in a matter of seconds.
+However, with so many different types of Non Stick Cookware out there, it's difficult to know which is the best, or the safest.

-you purchase is safe to use right now, but there are some interesting differences among the different types of pans.
-So whether you’re looking for ceramic, PTFE-coated, or an alternative like a carbon steel or cast iron skillet, we will go over the
+There are some interesting differences among the different types of Non Stick.
+So whether you’re looking for ceramic, PTFE-coated, or an alternative like

 pros and cons of each

-Ceramic cookware is up first.
-However, you may be shocked to know that there is nothing ceramic about this type of cookware.
+Interestingly enough, there is nothing ceramic about this ceramic cookware.
 For something to be ceramic, it must be fired in a kiln to a very high temperature, and ceramic cookware is not fired.
-Ceramic cookware gets its non stick nature from being sprayed with a grip layer, and then it gets sprayed with Sol-Gel.
+Instead, it gets its non stick nature from being sprayed with a grip layer, and then with Sol-Gel.
 The pan then gets cured anywhere from 550-600F.
-Ceramic pans most commonly have an aluminum body as well.

-When heated, the Sol-Gel layer releases molecular levels of silicone-oil onto the pan’s surface, making the pan non stick.
+When heated over your stove, the Sol-Gel layer releases molecular levels of silicone-oil onto the pan’s surface, making the pan non stick.
 It is this process that makes many people ask the question:

 is ceramic cookware safe to use regularly?

-Over time, the silicone-oil will be depleted from the sol-gel coating, and you’ll be left with a pan that isn’t non stick, which is pretty much just aluminum cookware.
+Over time, the silicone-oil depletes from the sol-gel coating, and you’re left with a pan that is no longer non stick.
 While the silicone-oil is entirely safe to consume, it is still a foreign substance and one that is found in home products, such as conditioner and fabric softener.

-Our non stick cookware is made from the same pan construction as our award-winning stainless-clad cookware.
+is made from the same pan construction as our Award-Winning Stainless-Clad Cookware.
 We take the same pan and then apply a double coating of PTFE to ensure that your pan is durable and long-lasting.
-Made In’s non stick cookware is oven-safe up to 500F, heats up evenly, and responds to heat changes exceptionally well.
+Our Non Stick Cookware is oven-safe up to 500F, heats up evenly, and responds to heat changes exceptionally well.